 Claire Nicholson, Acting Head of Philanthropy at The Smith Family, says that supporting students to develop science, technology, engineering and maths (STEM) skills from an early age ensures that they have the critical skills required to successfully engage with the future workforce.

 “Skills in STEM are widely recognised as important drivers of innovation, economic growth and future jobs.
 For young Australians experiencing disadvantage, who might not have networks or connections in the STEM space, being able to engage with partners like Kinetic IT allows them to understand the opportunities that may be available and help broaden their perspectives.
 We’re grateful that Kinetic IT has been able to host several Work Inspiration events in the first year of our partnership, and we look forward to seeing what we can achieve together in the coming years!”

 As a community partner, Kinetic IT also supports The Smith Family’s Young ICT Explorers Accelerator program and their annual Toy and Book Appeal, along with ongoing community events and engagements to support young people interested in pursuing careers in IT or technology.

 About Kinetic IT and The Smith Family partnership

 In 2021, Kinetic IT entered into a five-year partnership with The Smith Family to support children and families in need.

-With a strong emphasis on science, technology, engineering and mathematics (STEM) education, Kinetic IT sees its partnership with The Smith Family as a real opportunity to equip young people with the capabilities to enter the IT industry, and to support Australian children experiencing disadvantage to participate fully in their education, giving them the best chance at breaking the cycle of poverty.
+With a strong emphasis on science, technology, engineering and mathematics (STEM) education, Kinetic IT sees its partnership with The Smith Family as a real opportunity to equip young people with the capabilities to enter the IT industry.
+We’re helping support Australian children experiencing disadvantages to participate fully in their education, giving them the best chance at breaking the cycle of poverty.